Rent-to-Own Solar vs. Buying Outright: Pros & Cons

 • Maintenance Included: The provider handles servicing, monitoring, and repairs.

-• Option to Buy: Most leases let you purchase the system after 5–7 years.
+• Option to Buy: Most leases let you purchase the system anytime after year 5.

 • Transferable: If you sell your home, the lease can be transferred to the new owner.